-The check of validity of the certificates takes place at the authentication of the TLS connection.
+The check of validity of the certificates takes place at the authentication of the TLS connection and verification of code signing for system software updates.
 When the certificate is valid, we can trust the peer identity and use the certificate to verify the integrity of the message.